Inspiring stories featuring entrepreneurs from all walks of life in Finland

 As a foreigner, Josephine Atanga met problems that many other foreigners in Finland faced: lack of network, language barrier, limited source to finance her business.
 In the darkest times, she refused to give up and believed in her hardship as an opportunity to strengthen her personality and be unique.
 We believe her strong positive mindset is what makes Josephine stands out and achieve successes outside the norms.

-“I work harder to prove to people that they were wrong”, Miikka Sipilä – Co-founder at Stolen Shoes Entertainment
+“I work harder to prove to people that they were wrong”, Miikka Sipilä – Co-founder of Stolen Shoes Entertainment

 Miikka is one of the “lucky ones” who could turn their hobby into a profession.
 His story shows that it is definitely not easy, but possible, and in fact, well worthwhile in the long run.
 As an entrepreneur, building a circle of professional networks is undoubtedly important yet arduous.
 It’s even more challenging if you are a youngster, having almost no connection, started your career from scratch in a new city.
 However, with a big dream, hard work, and active participation in several events, Miikka has made his own way to get to where he wanted to be.